Hawaiian Vacation

-Toy Story Toons: Hawaiian Vacation is a 2011 American computer-animated short film produced by Pixar Animation Studios and directed by Gary Rydstrom.
+Toy Story Toons: Hawaiian Vacation is a 2011 American animated short film produced by Pixar Animation Studios and directed by Gary Rydstrom.
 The first entry in the Toy Story Toons series, the short features characters from the Toy Story films and takes place after the events of Toy Story 3.
 It premiered in theaters with Pixar's Cars 2, and was included on the film's home video release.